UCSC-ThreadAscon/Experiments/delay/README.md

    Make sure that both `[cipher]` and `[txpower]` are using the *same exact values* that you used when starting the Delay client and server.

-6. Create a `NOTES.md` file where you document the activity occuring in the experimental setup (i.e. the house the experiment is taking place in) during the experiment.

 ## Post Processing

 1. Run the following command: